p6steve/raku-NumRa/README.md

 ## Contribution

-contribution via PRs is very welcome, please email me at p6steve@furnival.net
+contribution via PRs is very welcome, you can get me at p6steve@furnival.net

 ## Downstream